eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-11_blockchain-abc-centralization-v-decentralization.md

 - - -

-This page is synchronized from the post: [[Blockchain ABC] Centralization v Decentralization](https://steemit.com/@deanliu/blockchain-abc-centralization-v-decentralization)
+This page is synchronized from the post: ['[Blockchain ABC] Centralization v Decentralization'](https://steemit.com/@deanliu/blockchain-abc-centralization-v-decentralization)